Skip to content

 The Unified Type Interface

-APIful generates a unified type interface for each service that gives you access to all endpoint information:
+APIful generates a unified type interface for each service that provides comprehensive access to all endpoint information.
+This interface follows the pattern Service<Path, Method> and serves as your single source of truth for API type information:

 ts